GOOSE PASTURE TARN DAM

-The Town of Breckenridge is beginning a two year project that is focused on rehabilitating the Gary Roberts Goose Pasture Tarn Dam in Blue River.
-Construction to rehabilitate the dam is planned to start in May 2021 and be completed by the fall of 2023.
+The Town of Breckenridge is beginning a three year project that is focused on rehabilitating the Gary Roberts Goose Pasture Tarn Dam in Blue River.
+Construction to rehabilitate the dam started in May 2021 and will be completed by the fall of 2023.
 The rehabilitation, which primarily includes replacement of two existing spillways with a single larger spillway, is intended to improve the safety and long-term operation of the dam.
 This project is planned for joint funding by FEMA, the State of Colorado, and the Town of Breckenridge.

 The Goose Pasture Tarn Dam is a 57-foot high zoned earthen dam located on the Blue River, 2 miles south of Breckenridge.
 It was constructed in 1965 and has been owned and operated by the Town of Breckenridge since 1970.
 An emergency spillway was constructed in 1990 to provide additional spillway capacity above that provided by the concrete service spillway included as part of the original dam.
 This dam provides water to the Gary Roberts Water Treatment Plant serving residents of Breckenridge.